cchenu/statistics-from-allocine/README.md

 ## Features
 ### CSV File Generation
 - Extract data from an Allocine collection and save it as CSV files.
-  - `films.csv`: Contains information about each film, including its Allocine ID, title, duration, genres, release year, countries, press rating, spectator rating, actors, and directors.
+  - `films.csv`: Contains information about each film, including its Allocine ID, title, duration, genres, release year, countries, press rating, spectator rating, actors, directors and posters.
   - `cesars.csv`, `palmes.csv`, and `oscars.csv`: Similar to `films.csv` but only include award-winning films from existing Allocine collections.
   - `countries.csv`: Lists the number of films per country.
   - `genres.csv`: Lists the number of films per genre.